neutrons/SNAPRed/docs/source/developer/architecture/backend/algorithms/detector_peak_predictor.rst

 Description:
 ------------
-This algorithm predicts detector peaks based on the provided detector peak ingredients.
+This algorithm predicts locations based on crystallographic information, and predicts peak widths based on resolution estimates of the instrument.
 It calculates the beta terms, full width at half maximum (FWHM), and generates a list of `DetectorPeak` objects for each group, optionally purging duplicates.

 Expected Inputs:
 ----------------